HimanshuSharmax/Task-Management-Dashboard/README.md

 # Task-Management-Dashboard

-A web-based dashboard for managing tasks that ensures responsiveness across devices.
-This project is developed using HTML, CSS, and JavaScript.
+This project encompasses the creation of a web-based dashboard designed to facilitate efficient task management while ensuring seamless responsiveness across various devices.
+Developed utilizing HTML, CSS, and JavaScript, it represents a culmination of modern web development technologies.

 ## Installation